-If you’re thinking of buying real estate, read this before plunging in.
+If you’re thinking of buying a residential or commercial property, read this before plunging in.
 These mortgage-buying tips will save you money and heartache.

 By Marilyn Lewis, Money Talk News